 Most of the time, penis shrinkage is related to age, medication, or lifestyle habits, such as smoking or weight gain, and rarely requires treatment.
 Adopting more healthful lifestyle habits or changing medication can often reverse shrinkage and reduce other sexual problems.

-Any man who is experiencing penis shrinkage, pain, or other sexual problems, or has concerns about cancer, should talk to their doctor.
-A doctor, or urologist, can answer questions, reassure male patients, and offer testing and treatment if necessary.
+Any person who is experiencing penis shrinkage, pain, or other sexual problems, or has concerns about cancer, should talk with their doctor.
+A doctor or urologist, can answer questions, reassure patients, and offer testing and treatment if necessary.